Mystic Mountain Railroad

 • the wharf and Mercury Canning Co.
 (Acrylic, PVC, and recycled political signs) at North End,

-• the Sawmill complex at Providence (Acrylic, metal, more recycled political signs.
+• the Sawmill complex (Acrylic, metal, more recycled political signs.

 I enjoy adding details and kit bashing commercial structures.
 Notice the workers repairing the water tower at Providence and the track crew completing a spur at Red River.
 The building "halves" at Union Junction are made from commercial kits.